Troops kill eight in highway battles in northern Mexico

-MEXICO CITY Mexican federal troops killed eight alleged gang members on Wednesday in battles along a highway near the U.S. border in the northern state of Tamaulipas, a region plagued by a bloody dispute between drug cartels.
+MEXICO CITY Mexican federal troops killed eight alleged gang members on Wednesday in battles along a highway near the U.S. border in the northern state of Tamaulipas, a region plagued by a bloody dispute between the Gulf and the Zetas drug cartels.

 The gunmen were killed in separate battles after they hijacked buses and used them to block a highway between the cities of Matamoros and Reynosa, opposite the Texas border towns of Brownsville and McAllen, a federal and state police task force said.

-An explosive device was also found and deactivated in front of the mayor's office in Matamoros, the task force added.
+An explosive device was also found in front the mayor's office in Matamoros and deactivated, the task force added.

-Residents rely on reports from social media to learn about frequent gun battles, which can rage for hours.
+Residents rely on reports from social media to find out about frequent gun battles, which can rage for hours.

 Local media, which have been repeatedly attacked by the gangs, refrain from reporting the violence.